Aleqsd/la-commu-discord-bot/README.md

    python3 main.py
    ```
    Tip: set `JOB_TEAM_CHANNEL_IDS` (see below) before launching so the bot knows where to route each specialty (art, game_design, dev, others).
-   Add `--log-file logs/bot.log` if you also want persistent log files.
+   Logs also go to `job-caster.log` by default; override with `--log-file path/to/log.log` if you prefer another location.

 ## Testing